 For more information or to get started with Densify for free, visit www.densify.com.

-Densify is the developer of the most advanced, patented cloud and container resource management technology.
-Densify’s software gives the world’s largest organizations the ability to automate cloud and container resource management and improve application performance, allowing them to proactively select cloud resources in the most financially-prudent way.
-With Densify, cloud engineers, IT finance teams, and container platform owners are able to ensure that applications continuously get the resources they need at the lowest possible spend.
+Densify is the developer of next-generation cloud and container cost management technology.
+Densify’s software gives enterprises the precision required for Finance and Engineering organizations to collaborate and automate the proactive specification of cloud and container resources in the most financially-prudent way.
+With Densify, enterprises ensure that applications continuously get the resources they need at the lowest possible spend.